codeandcupcakes/event-guide/README.md

 In addition to the group of teaching assistants we mentioned above, it can also be useful to have volunteers who can help with organizational details.
 They can help contact venues, manage attendees and set up the event.
 Some of them might even want to pull double duty and serve as teaching assistants as well.

 Ask around your community for those interested in coding education.
 If they have coding experience, sign them up as teaching assistants.
 If they don't, or they want to contribute more time, they can also help with the planning.
-Add everyone to an email list so they can stay informed.
+Add everyone to an email list so you can keep them informed.

 ### Arranging Food & Drink